Turbulenz

 Turbulenz was a video game development company based in the United Kingdom, and was focused on HTML5 game development.
 They created a HTML5 game engine also named Turbulenz.
-The company publishes third party video games as well as developing their own.
+The company published third party video games as well as developing their own.

 History

 Turbulenz was founded in 2009 in Guildford, United Kingdom, by several former industry veteran from Electronic Arts and Criterion, after raising $5 million in funding.
 Some of the funds raised were set aside to help developers work on browser game.
 Gavin Shields is the chief operating officer, and David Galeano is the chief technology officer (CTO).
 The company's goal is to create an end-to-end platform for creating, publishing and monetizing web games.
 In 2012, several game industry veterans from Lionhead Studios joined the company to create a new game.
 Shields stated that the ability to recruit industry veterans validated the company's direction in promoting HTML5 gaming.